 Tell me about your Dickinson experience.

-Can you speak to how Dickinson’s useful liberal-arts education helped you?
+Can you speak to how Dickinson’s useful liberal-arts education helped you in your life?

 What inspired your gift to Dickinson?